rashmishreev/DBMS---DATA-225-Course-Project/README.md

 8. **Data Warehousing:**
    - Load all the tables into the Amazon Redshift Data Warehouse.

-> TLDR :face_exhaling:: This ETL workflow encompasses loading raw data with Python, transforming it into multiple tables, integrating with AWS S3 and Glue for preprocessing, setting up Amazon Redshift for data warehousing, and executing ETL processes to load and refine data, ultimately facilitating comprehensive analysis and reporting.
+> :face_exhaling: TLDR: This ETL workflow encompasses loading raw data with Python, transforming it into multiple tables, integrating with AWS S3 and Glue for preprocessing, setting up Amazon Redshift for data warehousing, and executing ETL processes to load and refine data, ultimately facilitating comprehensive analysis and reporting.